decentraland/catalyst/comms/performance-test/README.md

 ## Running the tests

-Since there is various components, there are several ways to run the tests.
+Since there are various components, there are several ways to run the tests.
 The minimum requirements to run a test are:
 - A machine capable of running the clients, through its own browser or through puppeteer
 - A Test Results Server running somewhere accessible by the clients
 - A Lighthouse server running with `NO_AUTH=true` somewhere accessible by the clients